ISHANI723/AI-Powered-Q-A-Chatbot/README.md

 3. Embeddings are stored in FAISS for efficient retrieval.

-4. When you ask a question:
+4. User asks a question and chatbot answers them.

     -> Relevant chunks are retrieved from FAISS.